 Shortly after I launched our Greenfield Flower Shop Facebook page, I began using FPTraffic for scheduling and account management.

 In my opinion, it’s the most productive and cost-effective Facebook page management tool out there today.
 If you want to improve your reach on Facebook while making managing pages easier, I would suggest you take a look.
 FPTraffic is a tool that I use every single day.

-IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Pinterest, Instagram and Google+.
+IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Instagram and Pinterest.
 I like it because it’s very easy to use, effective, and best of all, it’s free.

-In the flower business, building a direct mail list is easy.
+In the flower business, building a direct mail list of customers and prospects is easy.
 However, I’ve found that building and managing an email list is much easier with the right tools.
 Here’s what I use.

 Mailchimp: Great social features.
 I use it to manage Greenfield Flower Shop’s VIP Club email list.

 Aweber: One of the best email marketing and newsletter delivery tools around.
-I’ve been using Aweber for nearly 10 years now to manage many of my other niche email lists.
+I’ve been using Aweber for more than 10 years now to manage many of my targeted email lists.

 Photo and Video

 Being in the flower business, much of my site content is visual, so it’s critical for me to use tools that do the best job and are a solid investment.
 Here’s what I’m using now:

 Canon SD 790IS Digital Camera: Purchased this camera back in 2008, because I wanted a small point-and-shoot camera for traveling.
 Been using it ever since for all my product shots.